How do I activate my license?

 How do I move my license to another machine?

 If you would like to move your license, you must first ensure you have the latest LicenseRequest.exe application.
-A link to the file is here: .
+Click here to download the latest LicenseRequest zip files.

 That should uninstall and check the license in.
 Once the license is checked in you can should be able to use the same license key to deploy it on a different machine.